mainmatter/mainmatter.com/blog/_posts/creating-web-components-with-glimmer.md

 In addition to building standalone Glimmer applications, the library allows the creation of components according to the Custom Elements v1 specification, making it possible to build native web components which can be reused across all kinds of front end stacks.

-Before diving into how to build Glimmer powered web components, here is a quick recap of what Custom Elements are:

-## Creating native, reusable web components based on the Custom Elements spec v1
+## What's in the Custom Elements v1 specification

 Custom Elements describes a technology which is - alongside of HTML template, Shadow DOM and HTML import - an integral part of the [current Web Component specification](https://www.w3.org/wiki/WebComponents/).
 The Custom Elements spec describes capabilities for creating custom HTML elements which can be used just like native HTML elements: `<my-customelement>`.